 3. If none of those is available it tries an expanded OCLC number search that combines the various prefix strings used in the Aleph Catalog 035 field plus the number.

-There is going to be some level of ambiguity in these results until the OCLC Holdings are synchronized and the Aleph system provides a direct numeric index for the OCLC number.
+There is going to be some level of ambiguity in these results until the OCLC Holdings are synchronized.
 If libraries wish to troubleshoot these issues here is what I’d suggest.

 1. Look in worldcat to see if there are no holdings listed for a given title.